January 7, 2025

 Identify Your Hot Water System Type

-Knowing the type of system you have can help with troubleshooting:
+Understanding the type of hot water system you have is crucial for troubleshooting:

 • Internal Hot Water Cylinder: Typically located in cupboards, under the home, or in roof cavities.